 Nepal, located between Tibet and India, is 885 km long and 240 km wide.
 However, it is going up powerfully (up to 8.848 m) and down (down to 70 m).
 8 of the 14 eightthousands are in Nepal and make out its most special scenic appeal.
 Nowhere else one can approach these mighty giants so easily. .

 Nepal is ordered in three regions.
 The whole southern part is in the plains.
 Here lives half of the nepalese population as it has fertile land, is the whole year without frost and offers enough water for agriculture.
 Also here are the only places with industry (except Kathmandu-area).
 North of it is the middleland with altitudes of 3.000 m all across the country.
 Here is the capital Kathmandu with the neighbouring old royal cities Patan (Lalitpur) and Bhaktapur same as the touristic centre Pokhara.
 But building and keeping the roads is difficult here, which means that the infrastructure is not well developed.
 But Nepal tries to get more villages connected by roads.
 Along the northern frontier are the high mountains.
 The southern side has to fight with heavy monsoons whereas some of the northern parts suffer from dryness.
 Agriculture and husbandry is difficult so that food has to be imported.
 But here, or better said in some of these areas tourism is flourishing.
-Method of getting somewhere is mostly the feet – or one has to fly.
+Method of getting somewhere is mostly the feet.

 The variety of different groups of people in Nepal is huge!
 More than 100 different ethnic groups live together.
 Their common language is Nepali – very much related to hindi.
 During a travel one gets to know easily people from different backgrounds.
 Most of them (85%) live on the countryside although one can observe quite some migration to the cities.